 The Vietnamese alphabet is a modern Latin writing script developed by Jesuit priests in the 17th Century for the written Vietnamese language.
-The Vietnamese alphabet uses a Latin script credited to be developed by the Portuguese Jesuit priest Francisco de Pina.
+The Vietnamese alphabet uses a Latin script credited to being developed by the Portuguese Jesuit priest Francisco de Pina.

 In 1617 Pina arrived in Vietnam and worked in the area known today as Hoi An and Qui Nhon, the central part of Vietnam.
-Pina lived in Hoa An Vietnam, but his missionary work in Vietnam spread to other locations.
+Pina lived in Hoa An, Vietnam, but his missionary work in Vietnam spread to other locations.

-Pina started to record the Vietnamese language into the Latin characters; it was his work of transliterating Vietnamese into the Latin alphabet, which is the basis of the Vietnamese language as we know it today.
+Pina started to record the Vietnamese language into Latin characters; it was his work of transliterating Vietnamese into the Latin alphabet, which is the basis of the Vietnamese language as we know it today.

 Pina used his transliterating to teach other Jesuit priests and disciples the Vietnamese language.
-He was a great believer that they needed to know and understand Vietnamese for them to be successful in their missionary work in Vietnam.
+He was a great believer that they needed to know and understand Vietnamese to be successful in their missionary work in Vietnam.

 This dictionary had a lasting impact on both the Vietnamese language and the pursuit of Christianity in Vietnam.
 This dictionary from 1651 began to help establish the Vietnamese alphabet as a Latin-based alphabet.

 Gradually and over time, these Jesuit priests’ Vietnamese Latin alphabet system became Vietnam’s main alphabet.
 From about 111 BC to parts of the early 20th Century, Vietnamese wrote literature in the Vietnamese form of Chinese characters known as “Nôm.”
 In Vietnam today, very few people can still read the “Nôm” script.